Re-Densification Meets Cross-Scale Propagation: Real-Time Neural Compression of LiDAR Point Clouds: Experiments

 To evaluate the individual contributions of the proposed components, we conduct ablation studies on the GRED module and the XFP module.
 Each component is systematically removed to assess its impact on overall compression performance.

 \textbf{Ablation of XFP}.
-To evaluate the effectiveness of the proposed Cross-Scale Feature Propagation (XFP) module, we conducted an ablation study by removing the cross-scale features.
-Specifically, we excluded the feature $\mathbf{H}$ from the propagation process, leaving only coordinate-based features for prediction without any cross-scale features.
-Under this configuration, we assessed the model’s RD performance.
-Quantitative results in Table~\ref{Tab:Ablation} show that this removal results in a degradation of approximately 2.73 dB (D1) and 2.74 dB (D2), indicating that the integration of cross-scale information through XFP is critical for improving compression efficiency.
+To evaluate the effectiveness of the proposed XFP module, we conducted an ablation study by removing the cross-scale features.
+Quantitative results in Table~\ref{Tab:Ablation} show that this removal results in a degradation of approximately 2.778 dB (D1 PSNR) and 2.785 dB (D2 PSNR), indicating that the integration of cross-scale information through XFP is critical for improving compression efficiency.

 \textbf{Ablation of GRED}.
 To evaluate the effectiveness of the proposed GRED module, we further removed GRED on top of the XFP ablation.
-In this setting, the dense features propagated from shallower nodes at level $k$ are no longer utilized for predicting the occupancy of deeper nodes at level $l$.
+In this setting, the dense features extracted from the shallowe level are no longer utilized for predicting the occupancy of deeper levels.
 As a result, the model is directly exposed to the HRCS problem under high-resolution encoding.
-Quantitative results in Table~\ref{Tab:Ablation} show that removing the GRED module leads to a further performance drop of approximately 0.94 dB.
+Quantitative results in Table~\ref{Tab:Ablation} show that removing the GRED module leads to a further performance drop of approximately 0.940 dB.
 This performance gap highlights the positive impact of the GRED module in mitigating the effects of HRCS and enhancing performance.